wpernath/ocpdev-book/chapter5/Chapter 5- GitOps And ArgoCD.md

   namespace: openshift-gitops
 ```

 **NOTE: You could also provide cluster-admin rights to the ArgoCD service account.
-This would have the benefit that Argo is able to create everything on its own.
+This would have the benefit that ArgoCD is able to create everything on its own.
 The drawback is that Argo is then super user of your Kubernetes cluster.
 This might not be very secure. **

 After you’ve given the service account the necessary role, you can safely click on `Sync` again and ArgoCD will do the synchronization.

 Whenever you’re changing a file in the corresponding Git repository, ArgoCD will check and see what has changed and will then start the necessary actions to keep both in sync.
-![Image 7: ArgoCD UI with successful synchronization][image-7]
+![Image 6: ArgoCD UI with successful synchronization][image-6]

-## Creating a Tekton Pipeline to update quarkus-simple-config
+## Creating a Tekton Pipeline to update person-service-config
-We now want to change our pipeline from [part 3 of this article series][12] to be more GitOps’y.
+We now want to change our pipeline from the last chapter to be more GitOps’y.
 But what exactly needs to be done?
-![Image 8: Tekton pipeline from part 3 of this series][image-8]
+![Image 7: Non-GitOps Tekton pipeline ][image-7]

 The current pipeline is a development pipeline, which will be used to
 - compile and test the code
 - create a new image
-- push that image to an external registry (in our case [quay.io][13])
+- push that image to an external registry (in our case [quay.io][12])
 - use Kustomize to change the image target
 - apply the changes via OpenShift CLI to a given namespace

 In GitOps, we don’t do pipeline centric deployments anymore.
-In fact, the final step of our pipeline will be to update our `quarkus-simple-config` Git repository with the new version of the image.
+In fact, the final step of our pipeline will be to update our `person-service-config` Git repository with the new version of the image.

 Instead of the `apply-kustomize` task, we are creating and using `git-update-deployment` task as final step.
 This task should clone the config repository, use Kustomize to apply the image changes and should finally push the changes back to GitHub.com.

 ### A Word On Tekton Security
-As we want to update a private repository, we first need to have a look at [Tekton Security][14].
+As we want to update a private repository, we first need to have a look at [Tekton Security][13].

 Tekton uses specially annotated Secrets with either a `username/password` combination or with a SSH key.
 It will then produce a `~/.gitconfig` (or in case of an image repository, it creates a `~/.docker/config.json`) and maps it into the Step’s Pod via the Run’s associated ServiceAccount.
 That’s easy, isn’t it.